COVID Protocols

 Passports, Visas & Documents

-It is always smart to check for changes to visa or travel requirements 60-90 days before tour departs but, at the time of writing, a tourist visa is not required for the length of our stay.
+Visa: At the time of writing, a tourist visa is not required for the length of our stay (<90 days in a 12 month period).
 Your tourist card is part of your airline ticket and you will receive inbound forms to complete on your flight.
 If you are issued a card at immigration, be sure to carry it with your passport at all times.
 You will need the card to exit the country.

 General Health & Inoculations Information - Be Prepared!